 - The PWR is the official list used to rank pentathletes.
 It includes the ranking points awarded to the pentathletes according to their three best placing in the official UIPM international competitions with at least three nations and 12 athletes (correctly registered and currently licenced with UIPM) held during the preceding 12 months.
 If during this 12 months period there are 2 competitions of the same type, such as Championships or Series Finals (example: 2 CCh, 2 WCh, 2 WCF) only the most recent will be included in the PWR.
 For Junior and U19 rankings the highest of respective age group, during the past 12 months counts. - Every pentathlete earns PWR Points according the level of the competition and his final place as specified in the PWR Point Table, in Appendix 1 below.
 Only pentathletes that have completed the competition will earn PWR points. - There are PWR individual lists for Senior, Junior and Youth, for both genders, updated in the UIPM website after each competition and the official confirmation of the results by the TD/NTO.
 The PWR lists are identified by the age group, gender and date.
-Only competitions comprising Fencing, Swimming and Laser-Run count towards Youth Olympic PWR. - iv.
-Junior and Youth athletes are included in the corresponding age group PWR list and in the upper PWR lists if they compete in those age group competitions.
+Only competitions comprising Fencing, Swimming and Laser Run count towards Youth Olympic PWR. - iv) Junior and Youth athletes are included in the corresponding age group PWR list and in the upper PWR lists if they compete in those age group competitions.
 Junior athletes competing in Senior competitions will receive their Senior PWR points in the Junior PWR.
-Youth athletes competing in Senior or Junior competitions will receive their Senior/Junior PWR points in the Youth PWR. - v.
-If the number of Senior or Junior Relay competitions is greater than 3 during a year, Mixed Team Relay PWR by nation and Team Relay PWR by nation, must also be published. - vi.
-Separate PWR Lists will be established for Olympic and Youth Olympic Rankings. - For the purpose of establishing the PWR, the UIPM competitions are divided - into four levels: - Olympic Games, World Championships, World Cup Final Level 1.
-Level 2: Continental Championships/Games, World Cup Competitions, CISM World Championships that meet the criteria for level 2 - Regional Championships/Games and International World Ranking Level 3: Competitions that meet the criteria for level 3 Continental Championships, World Cup Competitions, CISM World Championships that do not meet the criteria for level 2 - Continental Championships, World Cup Competitions, CISM World Level 4: Championships, Regional Championships and International World Ranking Competitions which do not meet the criteria for level 3. - Criteria to Determine the Competition Levels 2-4
+Youth athletes competing in Senior or Junior competitions will receive their Senior/Junior PWR points in the Youth PWR. - v) If the number of Senior or Junior Relay competitions is greater than 3 during a year, Mixed Team Relay PWR by nation and Team Relay PWR by nation, must also be published. - vi) Separate PWR Lists will be established for Olympic and Youth Olympic Rankings. - For the purpose of establishing the PWR, the UIPM competitions are divided into four levels:

+Olympic Games, World Championships, World Cup Final Level 1.
+Level 2: Continental Championships/Games, World Cup Competitions,

+CISM World Championships that meet the criteria for level 2 Regional Championships/Games and International World Ranking Level 3: Competitions that meet the criteria for level 3 Continental Championships, World Cup Competitions, CISM World Championships that do not meet the criteria for level 2

+Continental Championships, World Cup Competitions, CISM World Level 4: Championships, Regional Championships and International World Ranking Competitions which do not meet the criteria for level 3.

+Criteria to Determine the Competition Levels 2-4

-Level 2 Level 3 Level 4 Europe Other Conti.
-Europe Other Conti.
-Europe Other Conti.
-Nat. Α. % Nat. Α. % Nat. Α. % Nat. Α. % Nat.
-A. % Nat Α % Men 10 32 30% 8 26 15% 8 24 20% 6 20 10% 6 18 5% 4 16 0% Women 8 30 30% 6 20 15% 6 20 20% 4 16 10% 4 16 5% 3 12 0%
+Lev el 2 Lev el 3 Lev el 4 Euro ре Otl her Co nti.
+Euro ре Ot her Co onti.
+Europ e Oth ner Co nti.
+Nat. Α. % Nat. Α. % Nat. Α. % Nat. Α. % Nat. Α. % Nat Α % Men 10 32 30% 8 26 15% 8 24 20% 6 20 10% 6 18 5% 4 16 0% Women 8 30 30% 6 20 15% 6 20 20% 4 16 10% 4 16 5% 3 12 0%